 Each September, the Water Supply Program sponsors the Maryland Groundwater Symposium.
 This event has continued to evolve as a key source of topical information on the most current issues affecting groundwater management in the State.
-In September 2009, the eighteenth annual symposium attracted about 450 sanitarians and other groundwater professionals from local governments, State and federal agencies, and private sector organizations.
-More than thirty presenters addressed a variety of topics related to groundwater, including new regulations, water reuse projects, implementation of requirements for onsite sewage disposal systems, planning efforts related to water supply, and more.
+In September 2010, the nineteenth annual symposium attracted about 430 sanitarians and other groundwater professionals from local governments, State and federal agencies, and private sector organizations.
+More than thirty presenters addressed a variety of topics related to groundwater, including, but not limited to, groundwater hydrogeology, water use, marcellus shale, implementation of requirements for onsite sewage disposal systems, and planning efforts related to water supply.